-5.2.
-Granular Resolution Octrees
+5.2 Granular Resolution Octrees

-After eliminating entire transparent bricks with quantized binary histograms, we use granular resolution octrees to eliminate transparent regions of a single brick.
-If it comes to small spatial regions one of the best known space subdivision structures to support refined skipping of transparent areas is a min-max octree [LL94, WG92, MJC02].
-Each brick (32x32x32) contains a 3-level min-max octree, shown in figure 6a.
+With the method described in Section 5.1 entirely transparent bricks are determined and therefore unnecessary processing is avoided.
+We also want to avoid processing of transparent regions within a brick.
+Therefore, each brick contains a granular resolution octree to enable the determination of transparent regions within a single brick.
+A min-max octree is one of the best known space subdivision structures to support refined skipping of small transparent areas (Lacroute [6], Wilhelms et al. [21], and Mora et al. [10]).
+Each brick (32x32x32) contains a 3-level min-max octree, shown in Figure 5a.
 For each octree level we store the minimum and maximum value as a pair of numbers.
-For level 0 we have 8 pairs, level 1 needs 8x8 = 64 pairs, and level 2 needs 8x8x8 =512 pairs.
+For level 0 we have 8 pairs, level 1 needs 8x8 =64 pairs, and level 2 needs 8x8x8 = 512 pairs.
 When classification changes the octree is recursively evaluated by a summed area table for all bricks.
-We store the classification information efficiently by hierarchical compression.
+We store the classification information efficiently by hierarchical compression [5].
 Nodes of level 2 are either opaque or transparent.
 All other nodes have an additional inhomogeneous state.
-The information weather a node of level 2 is transparent or opaque is stored in one bit.
+The information whether a node of level 2 is transparent or opaque is stored in one bit.
 The state of a level 1 node is determined by testing of one byte, which contains all the bits of its children.
 For level 0 such a hierarchical compression requires to test 8 bytes for a node and 64 bytes for the brick.
-Due to efficiency reasons we additionally explicitly store the state information of level 0.
+Due to efficiency reasons we explicitly store the state information of level 0.
 We have three possible states, thus we need 2 bits for each level 0 node.
-For each node we store one byte for the transparency information and one byte for the homogenous information.
-A bit in the transparency byte is only defined if the corresponding bit in the homogenous byte states a node as homogenous.
+Thus, we additionally require two byte per brick.
 Due to this encoding, the octree can be very efficiently traversed.